Synthetic Text-to-SQL Data Generation with 100% SQL Validity Using Claude Haiku

 How this compares to other approaches

-NVIDIA’s NeMo Data Designer is another framework for synthetic data generation that appears similar on the surface.
-But there are fundamental differences.
+NVIDIA’s NeMo Data Designer is another synthetic data generation framework.
+There are real differences worth understanding.

 Guaranteed validity through execution

 Every schema and query in our generated dataset has been executed against SQLite, PostgreSQL, and MySQL.
-This isn’t just syntax checking, it’s actual execution.
+That means full execution, not syntax checking alone.

-Dataframer’s SQL validation supports three levels: syntax-only, syntax plus schema execution, and full execution of both schema and query.
+DataFramer’s built-in SQL verifier supports three validation levels: syntax-only, syntax plus schema execution, and full execution of both schema and query.
 We used the full validation level.
 Queries that reference non-existent tables, use dialect-specific functions, or have any other execution errors are caught and either revised or filtered.

-Dataframer’s generation agents can invoke tools during generation, not just SQL validators, but also code executors, format checkers, and custom validation functions.
+DataFramer’s generation agents can invoke tools during generation: SQL validators, code executors, format checkers, and custom validation functions.

 Try it yourself